Dr Jan Idkowiak MD, PhD, MRCPCH

 Biography

 Jan qualified in Medicine from the University of Halle-Wittenberg, Germany, in 2005.
 He obtained an MD with distinction (‘summa cum laude’) on molecular studies discovering novel mechanisms of axial patterning and head formation in mammals in 2007 from the University of Halle-Wittenberg, Germany.
 From 2005-2009, Jan was trained in Paediatrics and Paediatric Endocrinology and Diabetes at the Children’s Hospital at the University of Dresden, Germany.
 In 2009 he obtained a Research Training Fellowship from the European Society for Paediatric Endocrinology (ESPE) to study adrenarche at the Centre for Endocrinology, Diabetes and Metabolism at the University of Birmingham under supervision for Prof Wiebke Arlt.
 In 2011, Jan was successful in obtaining an MRC-funded Research Training Fellowship to do his PhD in the same group in Birmingham.
 His PhD entitled ‘Molecular Regulation of Adrenal Androgen Biosynthesis’ was awarded in 2015.
-After completing his training in General Paediatrics, Jan joined the Institute of Metabolism and Systems Research in 2017 as a NIHR-funded Clinical Lecturer to expand his studies on androgen metabolism in children.
+After completing his training in General Paediatrics, Jan joined the Department of Metabolism and Systems Science in 2017 as a NIHR-funded Clinical Lecturer to expand his studies on androgen metabolism in children.
+He was successful in obtaining a prestigious Starter Grant for Clinical Lecturers from the Academy of Medical Sciences, UK, in 2018.

 Teaching